jorgectf/rtmp_relay/README.md

 # Usage

-You can pass these arguments to rtmp_relay (located in the bin directory):
+You can pass these arguments to stream_relay (located in the bin directory):

 * *--config <config_file>* – path to config file
-* *--daemon* – run RTMP relay as daemon
+* *--daemon* – run Stream relay as daemon
 * *--kill-daemon* – kill the daemon
 * *--reload-config* – reload the daemon's configuration
 * *--help* – print the documentation

 # Docker build
 Check out submodules the same way as for a normal build, then run `docker-compose build`.
-This will result in a local image named `evo-rtmp-relay:latest`.
+This will result in a local image named `stream-relay:latest`.

 # Configuration

-RTMP relay configuration files are YAML-based.
+Stream relay configuration files are YAML-based.
 It must start with servers array.
 Each server has the following attributes:

 * *endpoints* – array of endpoint descriptors
   * *applicationName* – for host streams this is the filter of incoming stream application names (can contain a regex), for client streams this is the name of the application (optional)